Skip to main content

 Why Singapore?

-Singapore is a world-class hub for business, finance, technology, logistics, and the arts—making it an exceptional destination for students eager to gain international experience in a fast-paced, innovative city.
-As home to leading multinational corporations, pioneering startups, and influential global organizations, Singapore offers unparalleled opportunities to build your career.
+Singapore is a global hub for business, finance, technology, logistics, and shipping making it an exceptional destination for students invested in expanding their professional portfolio.
+Singapore has a highly developed and diversified economy providing interns with many opportunities to work in fast-paced, innovative organizations.
+Given the presence of leading multinational corporations, pioneering startups, and influential global businesses, work experience in Singapore will make any resume stand out.

 Internship Placement